LucasBerredo/MatrixAnalysis/README.md

 ## Factorizations

 ### Schur
 Schur factorization.
-Given a matrix A, finds an upper triangular matrix T and a unitary matrix P such that $A=P^{-1}AP=P^*AP$.
+Given a matrix A, finds an upper triangular matrix T and a unitary matrix P such that
+$A=P^{-1}AP=P^*AP$
+.

 Usage:
 - Let M be a real or complex square matrix.
-- The program returns two matrices, T and P, following the conditions outlined above.
+- The program returns two matrices,
+$T$
+and
+$P$, following the conditions outlined above.

 Warnings / errors:
 - The program will error if the matrix is not square